Is there any place for monogamy in modern LGBTQ culture?

 It’s a similar story for Pasha.
 He’s happily married to his husband and emotionally committed, but they’ve agreed to be sexually open.

 “We’ve been this way since we first got together.
 We both liked the idea of sleeping with other people.
 We talked about what it would take for us to feel safe and loved.
-It still works for us 6+ years later.”
+It still works for us, more than six years later.”

 Because he’s married, it’s common for people to assume that Pasha and his husband are using the label of an open relationship to disguise the fact they’re unhappy in their marriage.
-But he assures me this is far from the truth.
+But he assures us that this is far from the truth.

 “I always make it clear to other guys that they’re my second choice.
 As soon as my husband is home, I’m not going out with anyone anywhere,” says Pasha.